-In conversation with Vinicius Campos: the impact of evidence on Brazil’s education policy
+In conversation with Vinicius Campos: the use of evidence in the Parana State Department of Education in Brazil

 13 February 2024